-Pet food labels are full of information, much of it mandated by strict state and federal standards.
-The U.S. Food and Drug Administration (FDA) has federal label requirements under the Federal Food Drug and Cosmetic Act and states implement their own label requirements, typically following guidelines set by the Association of American Feed Control Officials (AAFCO).
+Pet food labels are full of information, much of it required by strict state and federal standards.
+The U.S. Food and Drug Administration (FDA) has federal label requirements under the Federal Food Drug and Cosmetic Act (FD&CA) and states implement their own label regulations, often following model language set by the Association of American Feed Control Officials (AAFCO).

 In accordance with regulatory requirements, pet food makers are required to:

 - Print the brand or product name

 - Clearly identify if the pet food is for a cat or dog

 - Indicate the net weight or net volume

 - Provide a Guaranteed Analysis, which is required to include protein, fat, fiber and moisture